bhklab/azure-aks-snakemake-merida/README.md

 conda env create --file envs/aks-snakemake.yml
 ```

 This will take some time to run as it gathers and installs the correct package versions.
-The environent it creates should be called `aks-snakemake`.
+The environment it creates should be called `aks-snakemake`.

 If it is not automatically activated after installation please run
 `conda activate aks-snakemake` before proceeding to the next step.

+## Configuration

 ## References